-In the event a storm in the English Channel dictated that the invasion would fail.
-The main Spanish fleet was dispersed by heavy seas and the vessels that survived were instructed to return to port.
+In the event, a severe storm in the English Channel dictated that the Spanish invasion would fail.
+The main fleet was dispersed by heavy seas and those vessels that survived were instructed to return to port.